Everything Vibrators: Your Complete Guide To Personal Pleasure

 That’s because internal vibrators are designed to stimulate the vagina, G-spot, and sometimes the clitoris too — three great erogenous zones, all at once!

-Internal stimulation vibrators are divided into a few categories: phallic (basically a vibrating dildo), G-spotters, anal toys, and to some extent, vibrating cock rings.
+Vaginal stimulation vibrators can include those that are phallic (basically a vibrating dildo), G-spotters, and to some extent, vibrating cock rings.

-The simplest answer is that they’re used to create penetrating stimulation that is likely to lead to orgasm.
+The simplest answer is that vaginal vibrators are used to create penetrating stimulation that is likely to lead to orgasm.

 Sex toys designed for vaginal insertion and stimulation are sometimes used to mimic penetrative intercourse.